nextflow-io/training/docs/hands_on/01_datasets.md

 `ENCSR000COQ[12]_[12].fastq.gz`

-The RNA-seq data comes from the human GM12878 cell line from whole cell, cytosol and nucleous extraction (see table below).
+The RNA-seq data comes from the human GM12878 cell line from whole cell, cytosol and nucleus extraction (see table below).

 The libraries are stranded PE76 Illumina GAIIx RNA-Seq from rRNA-depleted Poly-A+ long RNA (`> 200` nucleotides in size).